wilsaj/everything-is-osm/README.md

 ### Get the party started

 From the command line, just run `vagrant up` and give it a few minutes to do it does its thing.
 When it finishes running, a PostGIS database will be ready to go and loaded up with OSM data!

 ### Everything is OSM

-Connect to the database on port 5432.
-For example, you can use this string to connect to the PostGIS database from Tilemill:
+The PostGIS database will be available on localhost.
+For example, to connect to the database from Tilemill:

     dbname=osm host=localhost port=5432 user=osm password=osm